raregamer/100-days-of-code/log.md

 Python is getting to be a little strange.
 I am not sure I like how I declare variables.
 It is kind of like JavaScript to me.
 I had a lot of trouble today with checking if a value is an int and I am still working on understanding it.

+### Day 13: October 20, Saturday 2018

+**Today’s Progress**:

+            Started some more CSS responsive design with Team Tree House.
+Worked on finishing my Python homework.

+**Thoughts**

+            I learned Python really likes try blocks for data type verification of user inputs.
+I spend 4 hours on a homework that I could of finished in 10 minutes if I didn't overthink the question/problem.
+I need to stop over thinking things which seems to be a constant in every aspect of my life.
+I have so much to learn, yet I always feel like the door is closing.